dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 * built-in browser styles exist
 * but html != styles
+* dressup is css

 ???
+* html is a type of markup
+* adding marks to something to indicate some structure
 * markdown, LaTex
-* in the assignment going out today you'll see how we focus on structure
+* in the first lab - you'll see how we focus on structure first
 * example: underlining and color of links
 * we'll often have to undo these bad design decisions